1bk/simple-airports-analysis/README.md

     ```
     > _Notes: You can view the 'logs' for each step in the files with `.output` extensions._

-3) The data should ready in the database as tables and can be viewed using a SQL Client that was installed in
+3) The data should ready in the database as tables and can be viewed using the SQL Client that was installed in
     [Step 1.5](#step-1-initial-setup) above.

 ### Step 3.
 Analysis on Metabase
-> _**Optional Step!** Alternatively, the data can be viewed directly using the SQL client as mentioned in [Step 1.5](#step-1-initial-setup)_
+> _**Optional Step!** Alternatively, the data can be viewed directly using the SQL client as mentioned in [Step 1.5](#step-1-initial-setup)._

 1) Install Metabase via Docker using the instructions below _([source](https://www.metabase.com/docs/latest/operations-guide/running-metabase-on-docker.html))_:
     ```bash